 David has considerable experience of professional negligence actions against a variety of individuals.

-- Acting for both Claimants and Insurers in numerous cases arising out of under-settlement or negligent conduct of clinical negligence claims (currently instructed on a number of such disputes).
-By way of example, a case in which he acted on behalf of a Claimant whose solicitor had missed limitation and poorly advised on the possibility of a discretionary extension of the limitation period recently settled for a substantial six-figure sum.
+- David regularly acts in claims against lawyers arising out of under-settlement or negligent conduct of clinical negligence claims.
+He currently acts in a number of ongoing cases at various stages of litigation.
+By way of example, a case in which he acted on behalf of a Claimant whose solicitor had missed limitation and poorly advised on the possibility of a discretionary extension of the limitation period settled for a substantial six figure sum.

 - Acting for a property developer in relation to a c£100k claim against its former solicitor arising out of a failure to properly convey and register certain parcels of land obtained in the course of a complex property transaction.